researchlab/hybrid/README.md

 - RPC API Paybody DESC
   - support array paybody and must Keep in the same order as the function parameters.
 	- example. func(id uint, name string), must request with POST Protocol AND postBody like [10, "name"].

+## License

+hybrid is under Apache v2 License.
+See the [LICENSE](https://github.com/henrylee2cn/teleport/raw/v5/LICENSE) file for the full license text